Schokiiiiiiii/DAI-Practical-work-2/application-protocol.md

 #### Response

 - `OK`: server successfully created the game and joined it
 - `ERROR <code>`: create was not accepted.
-There are 3 error codes possible
+There are 2 error codes possible
-  - `8`: command doesn't exist
+  - `10`: command doesn't exist
-  - `42`: command is wrongly formatted
+  - `310`: there is already an existing lobby
-  - `118`: there is already an existing lobby
+  - `410`: can't do this command now

 ### Join